planetoryd/netlink-ops/readme.md

-High-level interface to netlink, netfilter, and utilities, written for `netns-proxy`.
+High-level interface to netlink, netfilter, and utilities, written for `nsproxy`.

+Todo

+- Fuzzy testing.